jwebb/minctest/README.md

 MinCTest
 ========

-Copyright (c) 2013 Corect Code Ltd.
+Copyright (c) 2013 Correct Code Ltd.

 MinCTest is a simple and concise unit testing framework for C. It depends only on the standard library, so it should be portable to any modern compiler.